 Employ a virtual setup that mirrors your infrastructure to test scenarios.
 Review how processes and procedures work in case of unauthorized file changes.
 When deploying file integrity monitoring software, viewing a demo in your infrastructure will help you choose the right tools for your environment.
 Take time to convey to all employees the changes that will be brought about by implementing file integrity monitoring practices.

-File integrity monitoring isn't only useful as a security auditing tool, but is mandated by payment card industry (PCI) standards, the Health Insurance Portability and Accountability Act (HIPAA), and other regulations.
+File integrity monitoring isn't only useful as a security auditing tool, but is mandated by PCI-DSS, HIPAA, and other regulations.
 PCI DSS mandates organizations to monitor changes made to critical files, particularly audit logs, system files, and configuration files.
 These regulations also recommend drafting a plan detailing which tool will be run, and how frequently.
 Maintain periodic checks to ensure the plan is executed promptly and effectively.

 In addition to auditing file servers, control web traffic and keep track of data going in and out of the cloud.
 Monitor file uploads by users to services like Office 365, Dropbox, and cloud applications.
 Keep track of user and file activity through your cloud environment with the aid of cloud protection software.
 Wherever necessary, block user access to risky websites and applications.